Last Updated on June 26, 2023

 Don’t leave Duplin without one trying one of the “best burgers in town!”
 The Filling Station is a local Kenansville haunt that serves fresh ground chuck burgers from the grill.

 They typically have diners lined up for miles!
-Keep in mind that this restaurant, like many in Duplin County, is cash-only.
+Keep in mind that this restaurant, like many in Duplin North Carolina, is cash-only.

 A family-run operation, Duplin Winery has been a pillar of North Carolina Heritage for three generations.